spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

 - Kubernetes v1.21 or higher.

 - If you are using Rook on Edge, the Edge host needs to be created with at least two hard disks.
-The actual required number of disks depend on your cluster configuration.

 ## Parameters